-ENT 218∻ Intermediate Pro-E An intermediate of
+ENT 218 3 credits Intermediate Pro-E

 An intermediate course using Pro-E commands and procedures.
-Content will be concerned with the creation of basic parts, drawings and assemblies.
-Taught in a combined collaborative environment with and alongside students from ENT 215 $\Rightarrow$ and ENT 220 $\Rightarrow$ in order to be able to learn from other students' efforts, share ideas, and learn how to work as a team.
+Student will create basic parts, drawings and assemblies.
+Taught in a combined collaborative environment with and alongside students from ENT 215 and ENT 220 in order to be able to learn from other students' efforts, share ideas, and learn how to work as a team.
 Students work independently for a portion of each class.

-Prerequisite: ENT 215\Rightarrow Lecture: 2 hours Laboratory: 4 hours (course fee required)
+Prerequisite: ENT 215 Lecture: 2 hours Laboratory: 2 hours (course fee required)

-ENT 220 Advanced Pro-E
+ENT 220 3 credits Advanced Pro-E

 Advanced course in Pro-E commands and procedures.
-Content will be concerned with the creation of advanced parts, drawings and assemblies.
-Taught in a combined collaborative environment with and alongside students from ENT 215 $\Rightarrow$ and ENT 218 $\Rightarrow$ in order to be able to learn from other students' efforts, share ideas, and learn how to work as a team.
+Students will create advanced parts, drawings and assemblies.
+Taught in a combined collaborative environment with and alongside students from ENT 215 and ENT 218 in order to be able to learn from other students' efforts, share ideas, and learn how to work as a team.
 Students work independently for a portion of each class.

-Prerequisite: ENT 218\Rightarrow Lecture: 2 hours Laboratory: 4 hours (course fee required) Triton College Catalog, 2006-2007
+Prerequisite: ENT 218 Lecture: 2 hours Laboratory: 2 hours (course fee required)